Will Hike For Salami

 It sounds funny now, but that’s because I survived.
 At the time, it was terrifying and humiliating.

-That moment in the back seat, crying because I didn’t have salami, wasn’t me being dramatic.
-It wasn’t attention-seeking.
-It wasn’t a tantrum.
-It wasn’t “ruining the vibe.”
+That moment in the back seat, crying because I didn’t have salami, wasn’t me being dramatic, wasn’t attention-seeking, wasn’t a tantrum, wasn’t “ruining the vibe.”

 It was fucking triage.

 But this isn’t a soft rage piece.
 This is heart rot.
-This is a love letter to my body.
+Because this is really a love letter to my body, saying, “I see you.
+Thank you.
+You are incredible.”

 My beautiful, messy, wise-ass body.